TheBoyMoe/learn-co-exercises/ruby/web-apps/ruby/cli-gem/NOTES.md

     - e.g. display the daily deal from each site, git the user the option to select either to view more information
 2. start with the project structure
     - use 'bundle gem [gem_name]' command
-3. start with the entry point
+3. start with the entry point file - './bin/daily/deal'
-4. build the cli interface
+4. which loads the cli interface - loads the environment and launches the app
-5.
+5. stub out the cli interface